Answers to the most frequently asked questions on the GDPR and OBI4wan

 We advise you to go through the manual of the government thoroughly and internally discuss whether your organization meets all criteria to comply with the GDPR and whether all provisions have been met to comply before may 25th, 2018.

 Secondly, to form a data processor agreement with all related parties in data processing in your organization is of utmost importance.
-Even with OBI4wan, if you have not already.
+Even with Spotler Engage, if you have not already.
 If your organization does not possess a standard processor agreement, then we can hand over a template standard processor agreement to you.

 The risks of doing nothing